aj-das/aj-das-recipe-ratings-predictor/README.md

 ## Baseline Model

-I trained a linear regression model to build an intial benchmark for predicting a recipe's average user rating.
+I trained a linear regression model to build an initial benchmark for predicting a recipe's average user rating.
 I used `minutes` (prep time) and `calories` (energy content) as valid inputs for my predictive model.
 They also represent dimensions that may affect user perception and satisfaction, like whether the recipe takes a long or short time to make or considering how the calorie intake for certain health choices.

 Before training, I dropped any rows where the `avg_rating` (our target) was missing.
 The preprocessing pipeline consisted of imputation, scaling, and modeling.
 Any missing values in features were filled with the median.
 I used `StandardScaler()` to improve numerical stability.
 Finally, the model was trained using `LinearRegression` from `sklearn`.
 The entire process was bundled into a `Pipeline`.
 The model was evaluated using **Mean Squared Error (MSE)** on a 20% test set: **Baseline MSE:** `0.2400`.